Logs¶

 -

-Relay events can be thought of as packets or bundles of incoming events from a relay.
-For example:
+Relay events can be thought of as packets or bundles of incoming events from a Relay, such as:

 -